dyonezawa/wannabeCI/README.md

 ## Setup
 To install wannabeCI is easy as one command line:
->$: wget -qO- raw.githubusercontent.com/dyonezawa/wannabeCI/master/get-wci.sh > get-wci.sh && sh get-wci.sh
+>$: curl -fsSL raw.githubusercontent.com/dyonezawa/wannabeCI/master/get-wci.sh -o get-wci.sh && sh get-wci.sh

 You also have to install docker on your machine if you already dont have it (**Dont worry if you have no idea how**):
->$: wci install --docker
+>$: curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh

 We use get.docker.com script to actually do it, feel free to visit get.docker.com to check it out.